Göteborgs Hamn AB - Startsida

 CinfraCap is a collaborative venture between Nordion Energi, Göteborg Energi, Renova, Gothenburg Port Authority, Preem, and St1.

-Fact file: CCS
+Fact file: CCS/BECCS

 Carbon Capture Storage, CCS, involves trapping carbon and liquefying it under pressure.
 It can then be safely stored deep underground, in many cases below the seabed, reducing emissions of greenhouse gases into the atmosphere.
 If the carbon dioxide is captured from a biogenic source, this could even result in a reduction in carbon dioxide levels in the atmosphere.